victorcouste/dbt-galaxy-covid-demo/README.md

 - A dbt installation of your choosing (core or cloud).
 - For **core**:  I used a virtual environment on my M1 mac because that was the most recommended.
 I'll add the steps below in this readme.
 Review the other [dbt core installation information](https://docs.getdbt.com/dbt-cli/install/overview) to pick what works best for you.
 - For **Cloud**: I registered for a free account and utilized this repository in [dbt Cloud](https://www.getdbt.com/signup/).
 This option requires less first time setup steps.
+If you don't know what to pick, use this.

 ### Tutorial Information